The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-Nakuziri/README.md

 ### Next.js vs Express

 In the Core Curriculum, we built REST APIs using Express, which is great for backend-first apps.
-However, in projects like Axxon where frontend and backend are tightly coupled ( like with OAuth or SSR), Next.js allows us to define backend API routes alongside frontend pages.
+However, in projects like Axxon, where frontend and backend are tightly coupled ( like with OAuth or SSR), Next.js allows us to define backend API routes alongside frontend pages.
 This makes development feel more cohesive and reduces mental overhead.

 ### Why use TypeScript

-For many reasons TypeScript is better than JavaScript when learning to make an application that you want to troubleshoot, develop and scale with ease.
-The reason im utilizing TS for this project is actually because TanStack is a TypeScript-first framework that loses many benefits if not used.
-Alongside that, Next.js a framework that works extrordinarily well with Next.js.
-The typesafe features, the easy configuration, and the amazing developer experience when troubleshooting has made typescript a better experience than working with JavaScript since it's a superset of js, allowing you to be able to develop in a similar approach.
+For many reasons, TypeScript is better than JavaScript when learning to make an application that you want to troubleshoot, develop, and scale with ease.
+The reason I'm utilizing TS for this project is that TanStack is a TypeScript-first framework that loses many benefits if not used.
+Alongside that, Next.js is a framework that works extraordinarily well with Next.js.
+The typesafe features, the easy configuration, and the amazing developer experience when troubleshooting have made TypeScript a better experience than working with JavaScript, since it's a superset of JavaScript, allowing you to develop in a similar approach.

 # Final Thoughts & Tips for Learning

 Learning Next.js with TypeScript and TanStack might seem intimidating at first, but the payoff is worth it.
 You get full-stack flexibility, type safety, and tools that work hand in hand with your app's complexity.
-If you're looking to build something like my app these tools are an excellent foundation for so many reasons.
+If you're looking to build something like my app, these tools are an excellent foundation for so many reasons.

 Here are some tips for building an app with this tech stack: